akorn/zfsbackup/README.md

 The `zfsbackup` system consists of the following macroscopic components:

- 1. A client (`zfsbackup-client`) with a bunch of support scripts.
-These support scripts can create snapshots before running a backup, for example; `zfsbackup-create-source` helps automate initial backup configuration.
+ 1. A client program (`zfsbackup-client`) with a bunch of support scripts.
+These support scripts can, for example, create snapshots before running a backup; `zfsbackup-create-source` helps automate initial backup configuration.
  2. Client-side configuration.
 There are some global config items, and each backup job has its own configuration.
 Typically you'd have one backup job per origin filesystem and backup server; e.g. "back up `/home` to `server1`" would be one job. `zfsbackup` calls these jobs "sources".
  3. An `rsync` server with zfs storage.
  4. Server side scripts:
    * `make-snapshot`, to be called by `rsync`, creates a snapshot when a backup transfer completes, setting various zfs properties.
    * `zfsbackup-expire-snapshots` looks for expired snapshots of backups and removes them.
-   * `zfsbackup-restore-preexec` provides a client with a virtual view of all existing backup snaphots, which can be downloaded from via `rsync`.
+   * `zfsbackup-restore-preexec` provides a client with a virtual view of all existing backup snaphots (including snapshots of child filesystems), which can be downloaded from via `rsync`.
  5. Some client-side mechanism that schedules backups (two solutions are provided: one for `cron`, one for `runit` or similar service supervisors).

 ### Client side

-The `client` subdir of the project contains the script that runs on the client side, called `zfsbackup-client`.
+The `client` subdir of the project contains, most importantly, the main the script that runs on the client side, called `zfsbackup-client`.

-In the simplest case where you only have one backup server, it first reads defaults from `/etc/zfsbackup/client.conf`, then iterates over the directories in `/etc/zfsbackup/sources.d`, each of which pertains to a directory tree to be backed up.
+In the simplest case where you only have one backup server, it first reads defaults from `/etc/zfsbackup/client.conf`, then iterates over the directories in `/etc/zfsbackup/sources.d`, each of which pertains to a directory tree (normally, the root of a mounted filesystem) to be backed up.

 Normally, `sources.d` directories aren't created manually but by the `zfsbackup-create-source` script.